 - Visit our audio description playlist on Soundcloud for over 20 audio-described artworks.
 A new work of art is added every month.

-- Large-print label text is available at the Tickets and Membership desk for special exhibitions in the Meymandi Exhibition Gallery.
+- Large-print label text is available at the East Building Tickets/Information Desk for special exhibitions in Meymandi Exhibition Gallery.

 - Audio description is provided for select outdoor films by Arts Access.
 Visit our films page to find the films with this service.